• Skip to primary navigation

 This dipping sauce is so easy to make I sometimes like to make a big batch of it and share with friends and family as gifts!

 Who wouldn’t like to receive a jar of this green chutney?
-It’s perfect with all Pakistani and Indian appetizers and snacks!
+It’s perfect with all Pakistani and Indian appetizers and snacks like my pakora recipe(with green tomatoes)!

 Here’s what you’ll need to start on a batch of your own flavorful cilantro mint chutney!